 The dictionary defines gratitude as a warm or deep appreciation of personal kindness shown to one.
-Thankfulness is defined as a disposition to express gratitude by giving thanks.
+Thankful is defined as a disposition to express gratitude by giving thanks.
 Thankfulness, therefore, can be described as the outward expression of gratitude.
-Gratitude happens in the heart, and thankfulness with the lips.
+Gratitude happens in the heart, and thankfulness on the lips.
 Unfortunately, often our focus is on saying “thank you” and not on actually being grateful.

 Paul is not suggesting that we be happy because of hardship, but rather in spite of it.
 The command is to give thanks in the circumstance, not necessarily for the circumstance.
 Gratitude enables us to see past any situation to what it can produce in us eternally.
 Deeper faith, compassion, humility, and perseverance are just some benefits of trials.

-So, are you cultivating manners or gratitude?
 Is “thank you” the fruit of your lips or of your heart?
-No matter what we face, in Christ, there are always thousands of reasons to say “thank You.”
+No matter what we face, in Christ, there are always thousands of reasons to say “thank you.”

 Father, Your grace and goodness never run out.
 Your faithfulness is the foundation of my life.
 Thank You for creating me, loving me, saving me, and preparing a place for me in heaven.
 Please make me more mindful of Your presence today.
 In Jesus’ name, amen.